Core Values

 Shared Humanity

 Healing happens in connection.
 While our experiences are shaped by identity, history, and power, we all need dignity, belonging, and care.
-I hold space for what’s uniquely yours while recognizing what we share.
+I hold space for what’s uniquely yours while also recognizing what we share.

 Transparency